 We ask a lot of questions too.
 We’ll get into that in more detail below, but first let’s start at a higher level.
 You may simply be trying to figure out the general ballpark price so you can decide whether to invest the time to work through all the details.
 We get that and want to help.
-That’s why we give you a lot of pricing information in the “How Much Does A RoofScreen Cost” section of our website.
+That’s why we give you a lot of pricing information in the “How Much Does A RoofScreen Cost” section of our website (about halfway down the page).
 You can also give us a call and we can throw out numbers on the phone based on as little information as you want to give us.
 But the title of this article is “How to Get the Best Price on a Roof Screen”.
 When we throw out numbers over the phone, they are just WAGs.
 In case you’re wondering what a WAG is, it’s an official construction term meaning “wild *ss guess”.

 So to get the best price on a roof screen, you will need to get us more information.
 The more you can get us the more accurate the price will be.
 Notice we didn’t say “lowest” price?
 That’s because the best price might not necessarily mean the lowest price.
 The best price is an accurate price because if we estimate something on the low side, you’re not going to be too happy if you move forward with the project and the price ends up higher in the end.
 Conversely, if we throw out a price that’s too high, none of us win the job.
 That’s no good either.